lucianojss/crud-express-react/README.md

 # Run server locally

-You can set port and mongoDB address in .env file.
+You can set express server port and mongoDB address in .env file.

     cd server
     npm install